B I O G R A P H Y

 In 2016, James won the RNCM Gold Medal Competition: the conservatoire’s most prestigious award.
 As a result, he gave his Wigmore Hall debut solo recital on classical guitar in 2017.
 While performing Rodrigo’s Fantasía para un Gentilhombre annually with orchestras across England, James made his Concierto de Aranjuez debut with orchestra in 2019.
 He has been awarded the Biddy Baxter and John Hosier Music Trust’s Special Award, the Emscote bursary from Edward Dusinberre of Takács Quartet, Hilda Anderson Deane Award, Countess of Munster Musical Trust Award, and Help Musicians’ Transmission Fund and Postgraduate Awards.
 James’ studies were further supported by the Craxton Memorial Trust, Martyn Edwards Jazz Bursary and Ian Spencer Fox Guitar Bursary.
 For jazz improvisation, he was awarded the RNCM Principal’s Prize (1st prize) and The Stan Barker Memorial Prize.
 Also twice a finalist in the RNCM Concerto Competition, James has performed in masterclasses for guitarists Elena Papandreou, Michael Lewin, Julian Byzantine, Gordon Crosskey and the Katona Duo, as well as for jazz musicians Mike Walker, Jason Rebello, Robert van Bavel and Julian Argüelles.

 In recent years, James has recorded and been broadcast on BBC Radio 3 with the BBC Philharmonic, performed at Open Circuit Festival and The Tung Auditorium with the Royal Liverpool Philharmonic Orchestra’s Ensemble 10:10, and headlined Bluedot Festival with the Hallé Orchestra.
 For Chester Music Festival, he performed in a tango quintet comprising internationally acclaimed soloists such as South African cellist Abel Selaocoe.
 Uniquely, he also performed in concert as dep in the Aquarelle Guitar Quartet at Church Stretton Arts Festival.
+James’ classical chamber music performances across the UK have also encompassed Buxton International Festival, King’s Place for International Guitar Foundation’s London Guitar Festival and Guitar In London series, Leeds International Concert Season, Bridgewater Hall, Swaledale Festival, Fishguard & West Wales International Music Festival, Alwyn Music Festival, Manchester Cathedral, and London's St. James’ Piccadilly.

 The winner of the II International Chamber Music Competition for Flute & Guitar in Spain in 2023, James' Meraki Duo with flautist Meera Maharaj have spent the past decade performing extensively.
 Meraki Duo were selected onto International Guitar Foundation’s Young Artist Platform for 2020.
 In 2019, they were finalists in the Royal Over-Seas League Competition (Mixed Ensembles) in London.
 Meraki Duo have been Live Music Now artists since 2018: through which they are specially trained to bring their performances into the wider community with interactive concerts in schools for children with special educational needs and disabilities, and in care homes.
 Additionally, they have given concerts at Wigmore Hall in partnership with the Wigmore Learning programme.
 In summer 2022, they recorded their first commissioned works, composed for them by Rafael Mariano Arcaro and Effy Efthymiou, both of which Meraki Duo had premiered in London.
 From autumn 2021 to spring 2022, Meraki Duo gave two collaborative tours: the first as a trio with Canadian double bassist Benjamin Du Toit; the second as a quartet with Norwegian soprano Susanna Solsrud and Scottish harpist Sophie Rocks, whose folk-inspired programme developed around Stravinsky’s ‘Four Songs’ for flute, voice, harp and guitar.
 With Spectrum Guitar Quartet, James recorded Edward Cowie’s work ‘Kandinsky’ in conjunction with the composer, released on Divine Art Recordings in September 2022.

 James also tours the UK with Prohibition-era jazz septet The Easy Rollers, whose speakeasy show has been annually resident at Edinburgh’s The Jazz Bar and who have performed at Clonter Theatre, RNCM, Liverpool Philharmonic Music Room and Lake District Summer Music Festival.
-Their debut album, ‘Drop Me Off In Harlem’, was released May 2022.
+Their debut album, ‘Drop Me Off In Harlem’, was released May 2022 and their cabaret show first toured in autumn 2023.
 Since then, he has recorded for original soul, funk and disco collective The 7:45s’ forthcoming album, and for singer/composer/violinist Claire Victoria Roberts’ album 'Inconsistent'.
 He has also toured with groups including Lieko Quintet, whose E.P.
 ‘Amethyst’ was released in 2019, and short-lived poets-fronted offshoot Beats On Book - featured at Love Supreme Jazz Festival.
 Elsewhere, highlights include supporting Bill Laurance (playing with The Untold Orchestra), Marquis Hill 'Blacktet' and post-Bowie Donny McCaslin (with Artephis), playing at Manchester International Festival (with The 7:45s), performing with the late saxophonist Pee Wee Ellis after being selected onto his residency through Brighter Sound, and opening the Clapham Omnibus Theatre music season in his own name.
 Since 2016, James has been the guitarist in the late composer David Fanshawe’s ensemble elect for his cross-cultural work, 'African Sanctus', led by Simone Rebello’s BackBeat Percussion Quartet, including performances for the Wimbledon International Music Festival and Oxford Bach Choir.
 As a session musician, he has played in the Côte d’Azur at the Monaco Historic Grand Prix and Château de Cassis, on TV series ‘Cold Feet’, and as the guitarist in WWII-set BBC One drama 'World On Fire'.

 A keen arranger, James has written arrangements for Jacqui Dankworth and Craig Ogden, which they have toured and recorded together.
 Published by Astute Music in 2021-22, he has produced arrangements commissioned by composer Andy Scott for flute and guitar of a set of Scott’s works.
 He also recently arranged for Aquarelle Guitar Quartet as part of their forthcoming album with Brazilian pianist/vocalist Clarice Assad on Chandos Records.
 James regularly arranges repertoire for Meraki Duo’s innovative concert programmes.
 His orchestral arrangements have been performed internationally, including by the Hallé & RTÉ Orchestra.